 - Each entry in the TLB contains a (page number, frame number) pair. - If address translation can be accomplished using a TLB entry, access to the page table is avoided. - Otherwise, translate through the page table, and add the resulting translation to the TLB, replacing an existing entry if necessary.
 In a hardware controlled TLB, this is done by the MMU.
 In a software controlled TLB, it is done by the kernel. - TLB lookup is much faster than a memory access.
 TLB is an associative memory page numbers of all entries are checked simultaneously for a match.
-However, the TLB is typically small (typically hundreds, e.g. 128, or 256 entries). - If the MMU cannot distinguish TLB entries from different address spaces, then the kernel must clear or invalidate the TLB.
+However, the TLB is typically small (102 to 103 entries). - If the MMU cannot distinguish TLB entries from different address spaces, then the kernel must clear or invalidate the TLB.
 (Why?)